wbob/docker-docset/README.md

    - Index: index.md
 ```

-For the right nav sidebar links to work, you'll need `use_directory_urls: false` in your mkdocs.yml

-Or hide the sidebar alltogether (in case of readthedocs theme):
+For the right nav sidebar links to work in Zeal/Dash, you'll need `use_directory_urls: false` in your mkdocs.yml, or hide the sidebar altogether with the inclusion of extra_css in the mkdocs.yml (example for the readthedocs theme):

 ```
-extra_css:
+- extra_css:
    - css/docset.css
 ```